sergiotabanelli/proxysql/README.md

 New MySQL functionalities available in more recent versions, like [multi source replication](https://dev.mysql.com/doc/refman/5.7/en/replication-multi-source.html) or [group replication](https://dev.mysql.com/doc/refman/5.7/en/group-replication.html), allow multi-master clusters and need application strategies to avoid write conflicts and enforce write consistency for distinct write context partitions.

-The excellent [ProxySQL](https://proxysql.com) already has a [Consistent read feature](https://proxysql.com/blog/proxysql-gtid-causal-reads/) but it does not cross client connection boundaries and can't use consistency context partitions, that is: the consistency enforcement is limited to the current connection, but e.g. async web applications, where reads and writes are normaly on distinct http requests and, therefore, on distinct DB connectios, need a more complex read consistency enforcement policy.
+The excellent [ProxySQL](https://proxysql.com) already has a [Consistent read feature](https://proxysql.com/blog/proxysql-gtid-causal-reads/) but it does not cross client connection boundaries and can't use consistency context partitions, that is: the consistency enforcement is limited to the current connection, but eg async web applications, where reads and writes are normaly on distinct http requests and, therefore, on distinct DB connectios, need a more complex read consistency enforcement policy.
 And also, `ProxySQL` does not have features for write conflicts management in multi-master asyncronous cluster scenarios.
 The `ProxySQL C19` patch adds these features to standard `ProxySQL` and can therefore transparently choose MySQL replication nodes according to the read and write requested consistency, and this also on distinct MySQL connections and also on connections spread across multiple `ProxySQL` instances.

 To share consistency enforcement context info, the C19 patch, use memcached.
 Memcached can be considered not a valid choice due to its non persistent character, indeed, if the C19 patch loose connection to the memcached servers or consistency context stored on memcached keys become unavailable, no consistency will be enforced.
 To partially mitigate this issue and justify the choice we could consider that: